Durand Cup: Post-independence

 In 2019, the tournament was jointly organised by the Armed Forces and the Government of West Bengal, thus relocated to West Bengal in favour for higher attendance figures.
 In that edition, Gokulam Kerala FC became the second football club from Kerala to win the tournament.
 In 2020, the tournament was cancelled due to the COVID-19 pandemic.
 In 2021, the Armed Forces decided to host the tournament in West Bengal, jointly with the Government of West Bengal, till 2025.
-As the significance of the tournament depraved, usually the participating ISL clubs would field their respective reserve squads, in order to focus on the more important league games.
-However, at 130th edition of the tournament, organisers took an effort to revive the lost legacy and most clubs decided to field full-strength squads.
+As the significance of the tournament depraved, usually the participating Indian Super League (ISL) clubs would field their respective reserve squads, in order to focus on the more important league games.
+However, at 130th edition of the tournament, organisers took an effort to revive the legacy and most clubs decided to field full-strength squads.
 FC Goa became fourth Goan club to win the tournament by defeating Mohammedan SC.
 The following year, AIFF decided to make Durand Cup a mandatory tournament for all ISL clubs to participate since a club must play at least 27 domestic games to be eligible for AFC competitions, therefore AFC for the first time recognised Durand Cup as one of the cup tournaments of India.
 Hence, in the 131st edition, for the first time, all the clubs of ISL participated in the tournament along with five invited clubs from I-League and the usual four armed force teams.
 Due to expansion of the competition, the matches were hosted at more than one venue, alongside Kolkata, which was unprecedented till then.

 Competition format

 While there is no record of the competition's format in its earlier days, currently the Durand Cup is played in two phases: round-robin and knockouts.

-A total of 20 teams feature in the group stage round.
+A total of 24 teams feature in the group stage round.
 Each team is allowed to have a maximum of 30 players to complete their rosters.

 After the round-robin schedule, top teams from each group would progress into the knockout stage, which culminates with 2 teams facing each other in the finals.

 Trophies

-Unlike any other competition around the world winning team is presented with three trophies:
+Unlike any other football competition around the world, the winning team is presented with three trophies: